holoviz/panel/doc/tutorials/intermediate/parameters.md

 Panel and other projects in the [HoloViz](https://holoviz.org/) ecosystem build on the foundation provided by [Param](https://param.holoviz.org/).
 Param offers a robust framework for adding validation, documentation, and interactivity to projects.
 Similar to projects like [Pydantic](https://docs.pydantic.dev/latest/) in some aspects, but Param focuses on providing APIs that simplify the expression of complex dependencies, reactivity, and UI interactions.

 In this section, we won't delve into the inner workings of Param but rather focus on understanding the fundamentals.
-By the end of this section, you'll:
+By the end of this section, we will:

-- Gain a clear understanding of the difference between the Parameter value and the Parameter object.
+- Understand the difference between the Parameter value and the Parameter object.
-- Learn how to use Parameter objects, bound functions, and reactive expressions as proxies or references for their current value.
+- Know how to use Parameter objects, bound functions, and reactive expressions as proxies or references for their current value.

 ```{pyodide}
 import panel as pn